VIKING WORLD CAFETERIA

 The Viking ship the Icelander is an exact replica of an old Viking ship called the Gokstad ship, which was excavated from an ancient burial mound in Norway in 1882.
 The Gokstad ship was very well preserved, and scientists were able to date it back to A.D.
 870, the time of the settlement of Iceland.
 It is therefore likely that the settlers of Iceland sailed ships similar to the Gokstad ship.

 In the Viking era, a ship like the Icelander normally had around 70 crew members, thus accommodating a double shift of rowers for the 32 oars.
 In the middle of the ship there was a sandpit to support an open fire, and livestock such as lamb would provide fresh meals for the long voyages.

 The Icelander is a worthy representative of the ships that sailed the North Atlantic a thousand years ago.
 Like the original Viking ships, the Icelander is a fast and exceptionally stable ocean-going vessel.

-The shipwright and captain Mr Gunnar Marel Eggertsson began building the viking ship in October 1994 and finished it a year and a half later.
+Construction of the Icelander began in October 1994 and was finished a year and a half later.
 The ship was launched in March 1996.
-Gunnar built the ship mostly single-handedly but received directions from various sources.

 The Leifur Eiríksson Millennium Commission was the principal sponsor of the voyage of the Icelander.
 The Commission organized nearly 230 cultural events at some 70 venues in the USA and Canada for the year 2000.